-Tal Hamsa is a magnificent flexible spacious villa with breath taking views.
-Brilliant for large groups, it also works for more intimate parties.
+Tal Hamsa is a magnificent spacious and flexible villa with breath taking views.
+Brilliant for large groups, it also works for more intimate parties when the main house alone is used without the two bedrooms on the lower pool level.

-With its multi level structure, opening out to dramatic bird's eye views, is perfect for teenagers, toddlers, and grannies.
-The two lower terrace bedrooms (sharing a shower room plus WC) can easily be shut off, making Tal Hamsa an extremely comfortable compact 5 bedroom villa with 4 bathrooms plus 'gents' Perfect for one family.
+With its multi level structure, opening out on to dramatic bird's eye views, Tal Hamsa is suitable for teenagers, toddlers, and grannies.
+The two lower terrace bedrooms (sharing a shower room) can easily be shut off, making Tal Hamsa an extremely comfortable compact five bedroom villa with four bathrooms plus 'gents' and perfect for one family.

-On the other hand, the large upstairs living room, and the many outside 'chill out' areas makes this an ideal house for several families.
+On the other hand, the large upstairs living room, and the many outside 'chill out' areas and of course the astra turf tennis court makes this an ideal house for several families.
 For aspiring chefs there is an exceptionally well equipped kitchen - a large oven, 5 gas hobs, with two large fridge freezers, an ice cream freezer plus a drinks fridge.
 This is a joy for large house parties - no one wants endless trips to the supermarket!

-Tal Hamsa, perched on a steep hill side, has spectacular bird's eye views and generally enjoys a refreshing breeze.
-This, with its many balconies, terraces and shaded hideaways, makes it a brilliant villa from which to escape the intense heat of high summer.
+Perched on a steep hill side, Tal Hamsa with spectacular views of the Zakynthos coast line generally enjoys a refreshing breeze.
+This location, with its many balconies, terraces and shaded hideaways, makes it a brilliant villa from which to escape the intense heat of high summer.
 All bedrooms have air-conditioning.
 For the sun lovers there are sun beds on the large deck area around the pool and other secluded semi shaded hideaways.

-On the other hand with its spacious interior - two separate seating areas in the sitting room and a large round table off the kitchen area - plus the traditional fireplace make Tal Hamsa a perfect refuge for the cooler nights of early summer and autumn.
-This is the time to enjoy the astroturf tennis court which for the fit is a three minute walk via a path cutting across the garden, but it is also possible to drive there with an ice box of cold drinks!
+On the other hand with its spacious interior, two separate seating areas in the sitting room plus fireplace and a large round table off the kitchen area make Tal Hamsa a perfect refuge for the cooler nights of early summer and autumn.
+This is the time to enjoy the tennis court which for the fit is a three minute walk via a path cutting across the garden; but it is easy to drive there with an ice box of cold drinks!
+For walkers this area is a paradise with an enormous variety of ever changing views, and scenery while the Spring flowers are sensational.

-The Port of Aghios Nikolas is 7 or 8 minutes away.
-From the Pink House, you drive down the hill to the coast road (about 6 minutes) and turn left (north) for two minutes.
-This is a typically Greek small port where the ferry from Kefalonia arrives and returns.
-Beware you will be greeted with offers of boat trips to the famous ship wreck or the blue caves!
-Her you will find the small super market with its cafe overlooking the port, a tourist shop, tavernas, a hotel, a filling station and a beach with free sun beds at the far end of which there is a fantastically located waterside taverna which extends with tables actually on the beach.
+The Port of Aghios Nikolas is seven or eight minutes away.
+From the villa, you drive down the hill to the coast road (about 6 minutes) and turn left (north) for two minutes.
+This typically small port is where the ferry from Kefalonia arrives and returns daily and from where you can get boat trips to the famous ship wreck and/or the blue caves!
+Here you will find the small super market with its cafe overlooking the port, a tourist shop, tavernas, an hotel, filling station and a beach with free sun beds at the far end of which there is a fantastically located waterside taverna which extends with tables actually on the beach.

-The taverna and the supermarket are run by the management team who look after our villas - so not only will they offer you a 10% discount at the shop but they are wonderfully helpful and will also sell you their really good value Rose wine which they serve at the taverna.
+This beach side taverna and the supermarket are run by the Greek management team who look after our villas - so not only will they offer you a 10% discount at the shop but they are wonderfully helpful and will do there best to get anything you want from Zakynthos town for the following day, including meat and fish as they receive daily deliveries .
+But the croissants are baked on the spot!
+They have their own boat trips & give our guests VIP treatment.

-Taking the coast road in the other direction, after passing a few tavernas, there is a long beach, Makri Gialos with the usual umbrellas and pedalos.
-This is about ten to twelve minutes from the Pink House.
-Very much worth a visit three minutes before the long beach is the tiny fishing port of Micro Nisi (means small island in English) where opposite the small island is a charming, family run typically Greek Restaurant which overlooks the small boats and has its own tiny little beach from where you can swim and have a refreshing shower before lunch!
+Taking the coast road in the other direction (ten minutes from the villa), after passing a few tavernas, there is a long beach, Makri Gialos with the usual umbrellas and pedalos.
+Very much worth a visit three minutes before the Makri Gialos is the tiny port of Micro Nisi (means small island).
+Here, opposite the small island there is a typically Greek family run charming taverna which overlooks the small boats and has its own tiny little beach from where you can swim and have a refreshing shower before lunch!

-A little further on there is a restaurant run by the English wife - a Jamie Oliver admirer - of a larger than life local character who rents out small boats with or without a driver if you have your ICC licence and is very friendly and speaks perfect English.
+A little further on there is a restaurant run by the English wife of a larger than life local character who rents out small boats with or without a driver (ICC licence needed) and is very friendly and speaks perfect English.
 But all the local people are extremely welcoming and helpful, especially in the tavernas and you should try them all!

 |Size||Sleeps up to 14, 7 bedrooms|